 How to Increase Your Credit Limit

 Requesting a credit limit increase is straightforward, but sometimes it can involve a little bit of legwork, depending on your credit card company.
-There are different ways you can increase your credit limit and raise your credit score in the process.
-Here are your options:
+If you think it’s the right time to raise your limit, there are several ways to ask.

-Nowadays, you can usually request a credit line increase online.
+Nowadays, you can usually request a credit limit increase online.
 Once you sign in to your account, look for an option to submit a request.
-You may be prompted to provide some additional personal information, such as income, rent or mortgage payments, or existing debt.
+You may be prompted to provide some additional personal information, such as income, employment status, monthly housing payments like rent or mortgage, or existing debt.
 Unless there’s an online chat feature, requesting an increase online means you won’t be able to ask any questions.

 Before you request a credit limit increase, ask your credit card issuer if a credit check is required, and whether it’s a hard or a soft pull.

 There’s typically a customer service phone number on the back of your credit card.
 Once you get on the phone with a representative, ask whether it’s possible to get a higher credit limit.
-The representative may ask you a few questions, such as why you want an increase or whether your income has recently increased.
-It’s important to be honest about the reason behind your request.
+The representative may ask you a few questions, such as why you want an increase or whether you’ve recently received a pay raise.
+It’s important to be honest about the reason behind your credit limit increase request.

 “When you get on the phone with customer service, mention that you’d like to increase your credit limit, not because you’re in any sort of dire situation.
 You want to prove to them that you’re going to be good for the money,” Torabi says.

-If you’ve had a credit card for a while and demonstrate you’re responsible with it, your bank may increase your credit limit automatically, without you having to ask.
+If you’ve had a credit card for a while and demonstrate you’re responsible with it, your bank may automatically raise your credit limit, without you having to ask.
 You can increase your odds of getting an automatic increase by making on-time payments and using your credit card frequently.
 But you shouldn’t carry a large balance month to month.
 Basically, if you get an automatic increase, your card issuer thinks you’re responsible enough to handle more credit.

 “Staying in good standing with your credit card issuer(s) is always a great strategy.
 It’s good for your credit, it’s good for your wallet, and it’s going to work in your favor when you want to ask your issuer for things like credit limit increases,” says Michelle Black, a credit card expert and personal finance writer.
 “They’re going to look back at your account history and see how you’ve managed the credit limit you have now.”

-Whether an issuer pulls a hard inquiry on your credit before deciding to give you a larger line of credit depends on its tolerance for risk.
+Whether an issuer pulls a hard credit inquiry before deciding to give you a credit increase depends on the issuer’s tolerance for risk.

 That’s why you should call your credit card issuer to see if there will be a hard or soft pull on your credit.
 Sometimes when you ask for a smaller increase, typically under $2,000, it will only trigger a soft inquiry, which won’t affect your credit score.